 - • Tell friends and family about the importance of access to information.

 - • Write about access to information on your website or blog and include links to the Access Info Europe website.

 - • Write articles or contribute to forums mentioning the right of access to information.

 - • Form a local discussion group to talk about the issues surrounding transparency.

 - • If you are a student or a teacher introduce the issue into your classes.

 There are two ways to volunteer with Access Info:

 Access Info is not currently looking for interns right now.
-If you would like to apply to intern or volunteer with us between January 2014 and June 2014, please send a email stating your interest and attach your CV to Andreas Pavlou, email@example.com.
-We will let you know at the end of November 2013 if we would like to have an (online) interview before making a final decision.
+If you would like to apply to intern or volunteer with us between June 2014 and December 2014, please send a email and attach your CV and a letter of motivation to Andreas Pavlou, email@example.com.
+We aim to finalise internships at least a month before they begin, so we will be in contact with you soon after you apply if we would like to have an (online) interview before making a final decision.

 For information on making a donation, please see our page on Supporting Access Info.

 Click here to go to our Contact information page.